greenriver/hmis-warehouse/docs/adr/0003-warehouse-frontend-modernization.md

 Proposed multi-tiered approach to frontend modernization:

 1. **Upgrade to Bootstrap 5** as the primary UI component library
-   - Currently supported and maintained
+   - Bootstrap 5 is currently supported and maintained
    - Leverages team familiarity with Bootstrap ecosystem
-   - Built-in accessibility features
    - Compatible with many existing Bootstrap 4.x patterns
+   - Migration will involve auditing and updating existing templates and custom styles, particularly where Bootstrap 4.x-specific classes are used.

 2. **Implement View Components** for common UI patterns
    - Create reusable components for menus, tables, other common UI elements